danyalette/whalebatross/notes_on_installation.md

 - remove debug line from `settings.py`

-- get start using webpack and react (in the dir where the manage.py file is):
+- get start using webpack and react (in the dir where the manage.py file is, wiht venv on):
 (source: http://owaislone.org/blog/webpack-plus-reactjs-and-django/, with addition for es6 and sass)

 `npm init`